cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_equations.md

 where the final limit is for $s \ll L$, which is likely to be reasonably correct in most simulations.

-Finally, notice that if $a A \gg V$, where $A$ is now the fracture area modelled by one finite-element fracture node, and $V$ is the volume modelled by one finite-element matrix node, then the single fracture node can apply a lot of heat to the "small" matrix node, which will likely cause numerical instability if $\Delta t$ is too large, in the MultiApp approach.
+Finally, notice that if $a A\gg V$, (FIXME  Which equation above gives this limit?
+Is this describing fracture mesh that is much coarser than the matrix mesh?
+I don't think this could happen, $a$ is so much smaller than the size of a matrix element.
+This would mean the matrix element is the size of the fracture aperture) where $A$ is now the fracture area modelled by one finite-element fracture node, and $V$ is the volume modelled by one finite-element matrix node, then the single fracture node can apply a lot of heat to the "small" matrix node, which will likely cause numerical instability if $\Delta t$ is too large, in the MultiApp approach.

 ## Mass flow

 A "mass-transfer coefficient" $h^{\mathrm{mass}}$ may be used to model fluid mass transfer between the fracture and matrix.
 The equations for all fluid phases are structurally identical, but just have different numerical values for viscosity, relative permeability, etc, so in this section consider just one phase.
 Define the potential $\Phi$ (with SI units Pa) by

 \begin{equation}
+\label{eqn.flow.potential}
 \Phi = P + \rho g z
 \end{equation}